ubuntu army

 introduce yourself

-And then it’s game time.
-It’s time to meet for coffees, for chats, for walks on the beach, for picnics in the park, for birthdays in backyards.
+As you get to know each other, the discomfort will subside, the differences will be less pronounced, and the opportunities for connection will grow.
+As your connection solidifies, it's can expand.
+It’s time to meet dinners, for walks, for birthdays in backyards.
 It's time to share stories and swap recipes.
-It’s time to learn about each other’s lives, about each other’s children, families, hopes, fears, victories and defeats.
+It’s time to invest in each other’s lives, invest in each other’s children, families, hopes, fears, victories and defeats.
 It’s time to ask for help, and to offer help.
-It's time to become friends, and over time, to become family.
+It's time to become friends.
+Perhaps over time, to become family.

 a personal basis

-Creating an Ubuntu Link allows us to address the poverty experienced by the members of our Link on a personal basis.
-An Ubuntu Link offers simple, connected and unprecedented support.
-It's a lifeline, It is a safety net, a support base, on every level, for all involved.
+Creating an Ubuntu Link allows us to address the poverty experienced by the members in our Link on a personal basis.
+An Ubuntu Link offers simple, connected and unprecedented support for all those involved.
+It's a lifeline, a safety net, a support base, on every level.
+Creating an Ubuntu Link allows us to help and be helped.
+Creating an Ubuntu Link provides us with much needed personal support and that is much needed in the world we live in.

 During times of crisis we step forward, and offer support to the vulnerable members in our Link, as it is during these times that the vulnerable truly suffer.
+During times of crisis we may need to step back and ask for help.
 During times of crisis and disaster, we give.
+Everyone involved in the link was the right, responsibility and privilege to give.
+And receive.
 Unreservedly.
 Whatever is needed.
 This is not charity, this is crisis management.
-During times of crisis, materials, infrastructure, money and food are going to be needed.
+During times of crisis, resource, time, emotional space, logistics will be needed.
 Don’t hold back.
-Give that you can.
+Give what you can.
+And take when you need.

 a two-way street